-- be clear that sexual violence and sexual harassment will not be tolerated; - provide training for staff on how to manage a report of sexual violence or sexual harassment; - make decisions on a case-by-case basis; - reassure victims that they are being taken seriously, offer appropriate support and take the wishes of the victim into account when making decisions; - implement measures to keep the victim, alleged perpetrator and ,if necessary, other children and staff members, safe; - record any risk assessments and keep them under review; - give consideration to the welfare of the victim(s) and perpetrator(s) in these situations; - be mindful of intrafamilial harms and provide any necessary support for siblings following incidents - liaise closely with external agencies, including police and social care, when required.
+• be clear that sexual violence and sexual harassment will not be tolerated;

+- provide training for staff on how to manage a report of sexual violence or sexual harassment; - make decisions on a case-by-case basis; - reassure victims that they are being taken seriously, offer appropriate support and take the wishes of the victim into account when making decisions; - implement measures to keep the victim, alleged perpetrator and ,if necessary, other students and staff members, safe: - record any risk assessments and keep them under review; - give consideration to the welfare of the victim(s) and perpetrator(s) in these situations: - be mindful of intrafamilial harms and provide any necessary support for siblings following incidents - liaise closely with external agencies, including police and social care, when required.

-Further guidance can be found in Keeping Children Safe in Education - Part Five, September 2023, Sexual violence and sexual harassment between children in schools and colleges, May 2018, and Sexting in schools and colleges: Responding to incidents and safeguarding young people published by the UK Council for Child Internet Safety (UKCCIS).
+Further guidance can be found in KCSIE 2023- Part Five, Sexual violence and sexual harassment between children in schools and colleges, May 2018, and Sexting in schools and colleges: Responding to incidents and safeguarding young people published by the UK Council for Child Internet Safety (UKCCIS).